This section will guide you through the directed egg donation process and help you prepare for the next steps.

 3. Calendar preparation

 The nurse will plan your treatment calendar, based on your menstrual cycle and our availability.
-See Sample Egg Donor Calendar.
+See the example of an egg Donor Calendar.

 The calendar will indicate the estimated number of ultrasounds and the approximate egg collection date.